"Seeing the Faces Is So Important" -- Experiences From Online Team Meetings on Commercial Virtual Reality Platforms: Related Work

-Previous studies also explored the use of social VR environments in the academic community, such as social events at conferences.
-While paper presentations can be effectively realized in video conferences, it is much more challenging to enable attendees of a virtual conference to meet and connect with other participants.
-But the informal exchange during coffee breaks and at receptions is essential to the success of academic collaborations.
-Therefore, organizers searched for virtual compensation which was in some cases accompanied by scientific evaluation.
+Previous studies also explored the use of social VR environments in the academic community, such as social events at scientific conferences.
+While paper presentations can be effectively realized in videoconferences, it is much more challenging to enable virtual conference attendees to meet and connect with other participants.
+Yet, the informal exchange during coffee breaks and at receptions is essential to the success of academic collaborations.
+Therefore, organizers searched for virtual compensation, which was sometimes accompanied by scientific evaluation.
 For instance, \cite{krieger2021.SocialEventinVR} organized a virtual conference where they held a reception on the VR platform Engage and performed a qualitative evaluation.
 The participants reported lively experiences but struggled with the spatial audio and discomfort from the HMDs.
-Further, the participants felt restricted in getting to know people they had never met before due to missing mimics.
+Further, the participants felt restricted in getting to know people they had never met before due to missing facial expressions.
 For fostering dynamic group conversations on similar occasions, \cite{rogers2018.virtualCocktailPartyWordclouds} proposed displaying word clouds around groups hinting at the discussed topics to help strolling participants find a suitable group to join.
 Research by \cite{Williamson2021.ProxemicsSocialVRWorkshop} analyzed the user proxemics during an academic workshop in VR.
 The results showed proxemic interactions between attendees that are congruent to physical settings and afford dynamic group formations dependent on properties of the VE.
-Beyond characteristics of personal space in social interactions known from reality, the possibility to enable participants to fly with their avatar added an additional dimension of user proxemics that was most notable during presentation situations.
+Beyond characteristics of personal space in social interactions known from reality, the possibility to enable participants to fly with their avatar added a dimension of user proxemics that was most notable during presentation situations.